SBCConnect/documentation/docs/pages/add-new-pstn-gateway.md

 - Gateway port
 - Maximum concurrent channels

+## Troubleshooting
+> Can not use the "{GATEWAY}" domain as it was not configured for this tenant

+After adding the domain to the Microsoft Admin Portal, you must create a new user using the new domain as their primary username domain and assign the user an E3 or E5 license.
+The activation might take between 20 minutes and 48 hours before the command will run without error.

 ## PowerShell
 **You need to update the following details in the three (3) lines below**
 - {GATEWAY} - The FQDN of the gateway